davidjgoss/davidjgoss.co/about.md

 ## Colophon ##

-I designed this site myself.
-Its text is set in [Overpass](http://overpassfont.org/), which is free and open source --- I'm serving it from [Google Fonts](https://fonts.google.com/specimen/Overpass?selection.family=Overpass+Mono%7COverpass:400,400i,700,700i).
-I used [Sass](http://sass-lang.com/) (the SCSS flavour) to write the styles from scratch, except for my [modern reset](https://github.com/davidjgoss/modern-reset).
+This site's text is set in [Overpass](http://overpassfont.org/), which is free and open source --- I'm serving it from [Google Fonts](https://fonts.google.com/specimen/Overpass?selection.family=Overpass+Mono%7COverpass:400,400i,700,700i).
+Styles are written in [SCSS](http://sass-lang.com/).
 The syntax highlighting in code examples is done with Lea Verou's [Prism](http://prismjs.com/).

-The content is written in in [Markdown](https://daringfireball.net/projects/markdown/).
+The content is written in [Markdown](https://daringfireball.net/projects/markdown/).
 The site itself is built using [Jekyll](http://jekyllrb.com) and served via [GitHub Pages](https://pages.github.com).
-The source is [available on GitHub](https://github.com/davidjgoss/davidjgoss.github.io) and licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The source is [available on GitHub](https://github.com/davidjgoss/davidjgoss.github.io) under the [MIT license](https://opensource.org/licenses/MIT).